jembi/datim-update-infoman/README.md

 sudo apt-get install openinfoman-csv
 ```

 Next, you will need to upload a stored function.
-In the ILR user interface navigate to Server Management > Manage Stored Functions > Upload function.
+Firstly, you must edit [line 30](https://github.com/jembi/datim-update-infoman/blob/master/export_organizations_to_csv.xml#L30) of the stored function with the correct `codingSchema` that you are using for local identifiers.
+Then, in the ILR user interface navigate to Server Management > Manage Stored Functions > Upload function.
 From there select the file `export_organizations_to_csv.xml` found in this repository and hit submit.
 Then, click `Reload stored functions from disk`.

 Once that is done, you can export the mapping spreadsheet by executing the following: